Benny-/oorlog/README.md

 yarn build
 ```

-Place build `./dist` files on a webserver and navigate to the page.
+Place build `./dist/client` files on a webserver, these files should be served using http.
+Run the file `./dist/server/main_bundle.js` using nodejs.

 #### License